ga4gh/vrs/docs/source/appendices/development_process.rst

 requirement issues`_).
 Deadlines for submitting cases will be set by the Project Maintainers.

-Project Leadership Review
-$$$$$$$$$$$$$$$$$$$$$$$$$
-Once the requirements gathering phase has been completed, the issue moves to the `Backlog/Ready for Dev`_ project column. #TODO: PICK UP FROM HERE

-an initial
-data model to meet the use cases will be developed by Project Leadership.
-This model will then be brought to a VR call for review and initial feedback.

 Feature Development
 $$$$$$$$$$$$$$$$$$$
-Features will be developed to meet gathered requirements.
+Once the requirements gathering phase has been completed, the issue moves to the `Backlog/Ready for Dev`_ project column.
+In this phase, the requirements undergo review and discussion by the community on VR calls.

+Feature Review
+$$$$$$$$$$$$$$
+After community review of requirements, the issue moves on to the `In Progress`_ project column.
+In this stage, the draft features will be developed as a draft `Pull Request`_.

+Feature Review
+$$$$$$$$$$$$$$
+Once the PR is ready for review, the Pull Request leaves draft status and the issue advances to the `QA/Feedback`_ project column.
 Features ready for public review MAY be merged into the master branch by pull request through review and approval by at least one (non-authoring) Project Maintainer.
 Merged commits MAY be tagged as alpha releases when needed.
+After merging, issues are moved to the `Done`_ project column and are closed.

 Version Review and Release
 $$$$$$$$$$$$$$$$$$$$$$$$$$
 After completion of all planned features for a new minor or major version, a request for community review will be indicated by a beta release of the new version.
 Community stakeholders involved in the